philippwulff/DGD-NeRF/README.md

 ## How to Use It

-If you have downloaded the pre-trained, you can test models without training them.
-Otherwise, download our or you own data to train a model.
+If you have downloaded our data and the pre-trained weights, you can test our models without training them.
+Otherwise, you can also train a model with our or your own data from scratch.

 ### Demo
 You can use these jupyter notebooks to explore the model.